 Keep left Gaul!
-Or there’ll be chaos in the future!
+Or there will be chaos in the future!

 So far, I seem to be the only one worrying about it, but there could be a major global issue arising over which side of the road autonomous vehicles will be programmed to drive on.
 It could mean that New Zealand and other left-driving countries are forced into driving on the right.
 Which won’t be a problem when the whole world is converted but could cause some problems during the transition.